 The recent tornadoes which crashed through Raleigh and across the South have sidetracked the staff who handle the disbursement of the City's grant money.
 The weather gurus should assign names to deadly tornadoes like they do with hurricanes.
 A force so destructive shouldn't be allowed to hide behind such a generic weather description.

-Our suggestion: 'Helen' with the emphasis on hell.
+Our suggestion: "Helen" with the emphasis on "hell."
 Let's hope that all the families who lost their homes can go home again very soon.
-Check back right here for more updates on the Belvidere Park project.